August 29, 2013

 |Things to See and Do|

-Boaters entering Vineyard Haven Harbor for the first time might be forgiven for feeling as if they’d traveled back in time, given the presence of 2 schooners and the abundance of smaller wooden craft bobbing on their moorings.
+Boaters entering Vineyard Haven Harbor for the first time might be forgiven for feeling as if they’d traveled back in time, given the presence of two schooners and the abundance of smaller wooden craft bobbing on their moorings.
 Ashore, the working marine railway at Gannon & Benjamin only adds to the illusion.
 But then the Vineyard ferry blasts its horn or a stand-up paddleboarder glides past.
 The reverie is broken.
 Vineyard Haven, you see, is modern after all.

 Mixing the best of old and new is what this harbor is all about.
 As the island’s longtime commercial hub, dating back to when it was a schooner stopover known as Holmes Hole, Vineyard Haven has somehow managed to walk the line between cheesy tourism and New England seacoast authenticity.
-Steel barges laden with heating oil dock alongside 19th century wooden yachts.
+Steel barges laden with heating oil dock alongside 19th Century wooden yachts.
 Utilitarian grocery and hardware stores share the streets with trendy boutiques and ice cream shops.
-Restaurants cater to the gourmand and pizza lover alike.
+Restaurants cater to the gourmand and pizza-lover alike.

 While Vineyard Haven may not boast the cachet of Edgartown, the rock-and-roll of Oak Bluffs or the out-there atmosphere of Menemsha, it is the most welcoming of Vineyard ports, thanks to its abundance of marinas, most of which offer transient slips and moorings, as well as hourly dockage.
 You can also tie up for a few hours at the Owen Park town dock, just west of the ferry terminal, for a reasonable fee.